epimorphics/Piton.js/README.md

 definitions - `{}` Schema definitions object

-hops - `Number` [Optional] Max number of hops to populate in the graph
+hops - `Number` [Optional] Max number of hops to populate in the graph.
+A hop is any remote id loaded.

-Returns `Promise` containing JSON representation of object
+Returns `Promise` containing JSON representation of object.

 ## Schema
 A schema object is used to map JSON-LD 'types' to a set of transforms.